 To finish, here’s a recap of some of the terminology and jargon used when talking about sharpening your skates.

 We hope that helps make sense of how to sharpen your skates and gave you some knowledge of what you need to do.
 If in doubt, just pop to your local hockey store and chat to them.
-They’ll be more than happy to talk you through the options and offer their advice.
+They’ll be more than happy to talk you how often to sharpen hockey skates and all the options.